learnwithgurpreet/learnwithgurpreet.com/src/posts/2022/7-ways-to-make-your-website-more-accessible-and-sustainable.md

 ---
 title: '7 ways to make your website more accessible and sustainable'
 date: '2022-05-21'
-excerpt: We often talk about sustainability and try to decrease our CO₂
+description: We often talk about sustainability and try to decrease our CO₂
 tags:
   - 'Sustainability'
 ---